HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Install the patch.

-- You should have graphic acceleration after you restart your computer.
+- You should benefit from graphics acceleration after restarting your computer.

 </details>